-- 1 1/2 cups dry elbow macaroni OR pipe rigate
+- 1 ½ cups dry elbow macaroni OR pipe rigate

-- 2 TB butter
+- 2 tablespoons butter

-- 1 TB flour
+- 1 tablespoon flour

-- 1/2 cup heavy whipping cream
+- ½ cup heavy whipping cream

-- 1/2 cup milk (not skim)
+- ½ cup milk (not skim)

-- 3 oz Parmesan cheese, freshly shredded
+- 3 ounces Parmesan cheese, freshly shredded

-- 2 tsp Old Bay seasoning
+- 2 teaspoons Old Bay seasoning

 - Optional garnish: fresh basil leaves, torn or cut into small pieces

-Preheat Oven to 350ºF.
+- Preheat Oven to 350ºF.
 Bring a large pot of water to a boil.

-Begin cooking pasta in water according to package directions.
+- Begin cooking pasta in water according to package directions.

-In a small heavy bottomed pot, melt butter over medium heat.
+- In a small heavy bottomed pot, melt butter over medium heat.
 Once butter has melted, but before it begins to brown, whisk flour into the butter until the flour has absorbed the butter.
 Add cream, and continue to whisk until the mixture thickens and is smooth.
 Add the milk, and continue to whisk.

-Drain pasta, and scoop pasta into a small casserole dish, such as an 8"x8" dish.
+- Drain pasta, and scoop pasta into a small casserole dish, such as an 8"x8" dish.

-Remove sardines from the can, discarding packing liquid.
+- Remove sardines from the can, discarding packing liquid.
 Flake sardines apart with a fork, and scatter over the pasta.
 Pour cheese sauce over the pasta, and stir to incorporate the sardines and cheese.

-Bake 20-25 minutes, or until cheese is bubbly and the top has begun to brown.
+- Bake 20-25 minutes, or until cheese is bubbly and the top has begun to brown.
 Alternatively, for an extra creamy pasta, skip the baking, and broil the pasta for 2-3 minutes until the top is golden.

-Garnish with basil if desired, and serve immediately.
+- Garnish with basil if desired, and serve immediately.